 The 16 Reasons Downtowns Fail and What to Do Instead

-A downtown doesn’t fail all at once.
-They drift.
-They stall.
-They absorb energy without producing stability.
-Over time, frustration grows and confidence erodes, even while effort increases.
+A downtown doesn't collapse overnight.
+It stalls.
+It fades.
+It absorbs energy without producing stability.
+Over time, frustration grows and confidence erodes, even as effort increases.

-When people talk about downtown failure, the explanations are often vague.
+When people explain what went wrong, the explanations tend to be vague.
 Not enough parking.
 Not enough marketing.
 Not enough events.
-Not enough support.
+Not enough support from the city.

 1. Treating Visibility as Progress